 The way you handle early funding for your software development venture may determine the entire course of your company’s future.
 From an exit strategy to your valuation, every major milestone of the future is largely based upon the decisions that you make at startup.
 But what kind of investments should you consider at the start of your journey?
 Watch this video to get an idea of what types of investment you should consider and why.

-The issue is the type of investors that are looking and the type of conversations we had with early stage investors are looking for a bang for their buck.
-They’re don’t want to come into high valuation.
-They’re happy to back an Expert 360 which is a disruptive innovator in the technology market at that $1,000,000 valuation and exit at twenty, thirty, forty times.
+The issue is that with this type of investor, and the type of conversations we have had with early stage investors is that, they are looking for a bang for their buck.
+They don’t want to come into a high valuation.
+They’re happy to back an Expert 360, which is called a disruptive innovator in the technology market, at that $1 million valuation and exit at 20, 30, 40 x that.

-The first part is co working incubators.
-There are a lot of incubators out there such as Stone and Chalk or Incubate or Monash University or the York Butter Factory where you can hire co working space.
-You go over there, you can hire a desk, it only costs around $600 a month, they provide resources, they provide strategic advice.
+The first part is co-working incubators.
+There are a lot of incubators out there such as Stone & Chalk or Incubate or Monash University or the York Butter Factory, where you can hire co-working space.
+You go over there, you can hire a desk, it only costs around $600 a month, and they provide resources and strategic advice.
 The good thing is you are in the same boat as a lot of these early stage businesses.
-You can share information, it’s a great business innovation.
+You can share information, it’s great for business innovation.

 Obviously there are angel and crowd startup funding investors.
-There are companies like Our Crowd or Equitise or Melbourne Angels or Venture Crowd which are essentially crowd funding.
+There are companies like Our Crowd or Equitise or Melbourne Angels or Venture Crowd that are essentially crowd funding.
 Does everyone know what crowd funding is?
 It is an ability to share your business into the crowd.
 Guys like us look at that as a form of deal flow.

-They’re normally traditionally from a venture capital model they want a board seat.
+They’re normally traditionally from a venture capital model and they want a board seat.
 That could be a good thing or a bad thing.
-If you’re the boss and you don’t want to listen to anyone else, telling you what to do, well unfortunately you have to, because they control thirty percent of your business.
+If you’re the boss and you don’t want to listen to anyone else telling you what to do, well unfortunately you have to, because they control 30% of your business.
 They control what you do.